 This was not, however, a universal, fully funded model – PHOs with enrolled populations identified as high need (Māori, Pacific and low-income people) received more funding per person than those with lower-need populations.
 As a result, visiting a doctor in South Auckland was considerably less expensive than one on the North Shore.

 From July 2015 over 90% of general practices in New Zealand opted into a new scheme that offered zero-fee visits to children 13 years and under.
-The $5.00 per item cost for prescription medicines was also removed for this age group.
-This scheme extended the under 6s-zero fees programme introduced in 1996.
-General practitioners could decide whether or not to offer zero-fee visits in practice hours for children 13 and under.
+The $5 per item cost for prescription medicines was also removed for this age group.
+This scheme extended the under-6s zero-fees programme introduced in 1996.
+General practitioners could decide whether or not to offer zero-fee visits in practice hours for children aged 13 and under.
 Those who offered this service received capitation funding for children enrolled in their practice and an extra subsidy from the Government.
-District Health Boards were separately funded to ensure that children 13 years and under received free after-hours general practice and pharmacy services.
+District Health Boards were separately funded to ensure that children aged 13 and under received free after-hours general practice and pharmacy services.

 This initiative was directed at ensuring that children had access to health care services, regardless of parental income and also to avoid visits to no-fee hospital A&E departments that were often used by low-income parents